 Well-known constituents of the AUS200 index include ANZ Banking Group, BHP Billiton, Blackmores, Commonwealth Bank, Macquarie Group, Newcrest Mining, Telstra Corporation and Westpac Banking Corp.

 CFDs on the AUS200 index are a great way to gain long or short exposure to the Australian stock market over any time frame.
-The volatility of this index can make it a great tool for traders, while dips offer opportunities to long-term investors.
-It is also a good way to profit from rising and falling demand for commodities.
+This index's volatility can make it a great tool for traders, while dips offer opportunities to long-term investors.
+It is also a good way to try and profit from the rising and falling demand for commodities.

 AUS200 Historical data